gitter-badger/c2mon/docs/docs/user-guide/client-api/dynamic-configuration-shell.md

 Regular expressions allow the fine-grained which Processes and Equipments an URIs is mapped to:

 The following example associates any URI starting with the scheme `opc.tcp` with an OPC UA DAQ Process "P_DYNOPCUA" and the Equipment "E_DYNOPCUA", and any URI starting with `dip` with the Process "P_DYNDIP" and equipment "E_DYNDIP".
-If DataTag is configured for a Process or Equipment which does not currently exist, it is created on-the-fly.
+If DataTag is configured for a Process or Equipment which does not currently exist, the required entities are created on-the-fly.

 ```yaml
 c2mon: